 ZTE: Axon 7 / 7s, Axon M, Nubia / Z17 / Z17s, Nubia Z11

-Before you go any further, it's worth checking your phone is actually compatible with Fortnite.
+Before you go any further, it's worth checking your phone is actually compatible with Fortnite mobile.
 While the game has been optimized to play on mobile, older phones simply aren't up to the performance standard needed to run the game.

-A post on Epic's website confirmed the beta was initially running on a select number of Samsung Galaxy devices, with other Android phones to follow shortly after.
-You can see the full list of devices running the game in the box, right.
+A post on Epic's website confirmed the original beta was initially running on a select number of Samsung Galaxy devices, with other Android phones to follow shortly after.
+The beta's now ended and opened up the game for direct download, with no invite needed – but you can see the full list of devices running the game in the box, right.